-Hedging is a widely-used but under-theorized term in the study of International Relations.
-This project aims to explain how, when, and why weaker states hedge, with particular reference to Southeast Asian states’ alignment behaviour vis-à-vis the major powers.
-Hedging is defined here as insurance-seeking behaviour under uncertainty, characterized by three attributes: (a) an insistence on not taking sides; (b) attempts to pursue contradicting measures to offset multiple risks across domains; and (c) an inclination to diversify and cultivate a fall-back position.
-By this definition, the ten Southeast Asian countries are all hedgers, although they hedge in different forms, to different degrees, and presumably for different reasons.
+Hedging is a widely-used but under-theorized concept in the study of International Relations.
+This project aims to explain how, when, and why weaker states hedge, with particular reference to Southeast Asian states’ alignment behavior vis-à-vis the major powers.
+Hedging is defined here as insurance-seeking behavior, with three attributes: (a) not taking sides; (b) pursuing opposite, mutually-counteracting measures to offset multiple risks; and (c) diversifying and cultivating a fallback position.
+By this definition, the majority of non-big powers in the Indo-Pacific region are hedgers, although they hedge in different forms, to different degrees, and for different reasons.
 Adopting a two-level model, I argue that hedging behavior is rooted in both structural and domestic factors.
 While power uncertainties at the structural level motivate states to hedge, it is domestic political factors that explain why states hedge and why different states hedge differently.
 Specifically, it is the ruling elites’ pathways of legitimation that explain why some smaller states opt to hedge more heavily than others.
-States hedge when power structures are uncertain (i.e. when a perceived threat is neither clear-cut nor immediate, and when sources of reliable allied support unclear).
-If power dynamics are certain and clear-cut, hedging would not be necessary.
-Precisely because big power relations and intentions are becoming even more uncertain, weaker states will have more reasons to avoid rigid alignment, while pursuing opposing measures to offset different risks in order to keep their options open for as long as possible.

 (With Lai Yew Meng) “Structural Sources of Malaysia’s South China Sea Policy: Power Uncertainties and Small-State Hedging”, Australian Journal of International Affairs, DOI:10.1080/10357718.2020.1856329